 30 mins to blow dry.
 1 min to frizz!!

-I know how it feels to spend half an hour blow drying your hair only to have it turn into a frizzy, flyaway mess by the time you’re done.
+I know how it feels to spend half an hour blow drying my hair only to have it turn into a frizzy, flyaway mess by the time I’m done.

 I’ve tried every trick in the book.
 Bought the most expensive hair dryer (Dyson supersonic), tried a nozzle attachment, and used heat protectants and blow-dry creams, but aargh!